andrejakobsen/knowit-dbt/README.md

     ```
     make docs
     ```
-    This will open your browser that provides documentation and a lineage graph.
+    This will open your browser with dbt's documentation and lineage graph.

+1. If you wish to clean up the virtual environment and all the data files, you can run
+    ```
+    make clean
+    ```